otiliastr/coper/CoPER_ConvE/README.md

 for gpu, where [id] is the gpu id.

 ### Configuring Datasets
-We have support for the following popular benchmark datasets: Nations, UMLS, Kinship, FB15k, FB15k-237, WN18, WN18RR, NELL-995.
+We have support for the following popular benchmark datasets: UMLS, Kinship, FB15k, FB15k-237, WN18, WN18RR, NELL-995.
 Each dataset can be loaded and experimented on simply be calling the corresponding 'Loader' class.
 The complete list of loaders can be found under 'qa_cpg/data.py'. **Note**: You do not need to worry about downloading the relevant data beforehand.
 The 'loader' class will do that for you in case it does not already exist.

 ### Note on NELL-995
 Like previous work, we evaluate performance on NELL-995 by combining the training and validation datasets together to create the dataset NELL-995-test.
 To run on NELL-995-test, simply call